 |Independent Project Required||Independent Project Not Generally Required|

-A key component of the New Mexico Tech (NMT) Master of Engineering Management (MEM) graduate program is the theoretical foundation underlying all courses.
-This theoretical exploration is very different from the conceptually-oriented graduate education in general MBA programs at conventional business schools.
+A key component of the MEM graduate program is the theoretical foundation underlying all courses, enabling students to better understand the assumptions, rules, and risks associated with making a management decision.
+This theoretical exploration is different from the conceptually-oriented graduate education found in general MBA programs at conventional business schools.

-The other key difference between the Tech MEM program and a general MBA program is that Tech offers greater depth, rather than breadth, in its curriculum.
-The MEM program is focused on issues associated with the management of technology and innovation.
-This is reflected in the program’s focused coursework and in the independent study requirement.
+Second, a key difference between the MEM program and a general MBA program is that it offers greater depth, rather than breadth, in its curriculum, enabling students to get a firm understanding of the subject matter and its application.
+Third, the MEM program is focused on issues associated with the management of engineering, science, and technology organizations as they innovate and change.
+This is reflected in the program’s focused coursework and the independent study requirement.

 Major MGMT Courses Overview

-This graduate certificate program prepares science, engineering, and technology professionals to lead project teams and organizations through the complex environment of change.
+The Graduate Certificate in Technology Leadership prepares science, engineering, and technology professionals to lead project teams and organizations through the complex environment of change.
 The rapid pace of technology innovation requires leaders who possess the knowledge, skills, and vision to guide their organizations through the process with an understanding of strategic and operational issues and their solutions.
+Focus will be on developing the quantitative and people skills required to lead in this environment.

 The certificate program requirements are as follows: